-- To fix the error, try running the Windows Store Apps troubleshooter, resetting the Microsoft Store cache, reinstalling conflicting applications, amongst other methods listed below.
+- To fix the error, try running the Windows Store Apps troubleshooter, resetting the Microsoft Store cache, and reinstalling conflicting applications, amongst other methods listed below.

 - Also, find out how to solve issues causing the Microsoft Store to crash in this OS.